Italco Food Products exclusively serves Colorado, New Mexico, and Wyoming

 In 1984 Mick decided it was time to create a wholesale specialty food business that was dedicated to providing these chefs and their restaurants with the highest quality, and most authentic food and ingredients available.
 Thus Italco Food Products was born.

 Mike worked with his dad at Italco from the very beginning.
 In 1991 Chris joined the family business, after spending seven years working as a chef in Vail, Italy, Australia, and Hawaii.
-Now, 35 years later Italco proudly remains a family-owned and operated business located in Denver, Colorado.
+Over 35 years later Italco proudly remains a family-owned and operated business located in Denver, Colorado.
 Mike and Chris uphold their family traditions of providing world-class customer service, uncompromising quality, and unparalleled knowledge to each and every one of their customers.

 The Laurita’s had Colorado’s first and only high-production pasta machine which they used to produce a couple thousand pounds of straight pasta a day.